Dauphin25/Library/README.md

 The project consists of the following components:

+### Author Management

+- Add, update, and delete authors.
+- View detailed information about each author, including:
+  - Name
+  - Birth date
+  - Birth place
+  - Death date (if applicable)
+  - Death place (if applicable)
+- List all authors with their details.

 1. **Models:** Defined in `market/models.py`, the `Book` model includes fields such as title, author, category, year, price, cover, created_at, and updated_at.

 2. **Views:**